Skip to content

 • The TCP bridge server is running.

-• The server is reachable from the same WiFi network or over the internet.
+• The server is reachable from the same WiFi network or controlled remote network.

 • A firewall allows TCP port 4200.